AlexandreDu/wheel/README.md

 - uuidv4@6.2.13

 ## About The Project
 A little web app game where the user adds participants.
 The participants names are displayed on the wheel and in the participants list where the user can remove them.
-The wheel start to turn when pressing "Play" button.
-The winner is one closest to the bottom arrow, and his name is displayed in a modal.
+The wheel starts to turn when pressing "Play" button.
+The winner is the one closest to the bottom arrow, and his name is displayed in a modal.
-Transition & animations are done with GSAP.
+Transitions & animations are done with GSAP.

 Front-end is deployed on vercel.

 Features:
 - add participants
-- remove one participants in the lsit or remove all with reset button.
+- remove one participants in the list or remove all with reset button.
-- play the wheel
+- turn the wheel

 ## Contact